-At Central Minnesota Elder Network, the Respite Care Programs are available to seniors age fifty-five and older.
-Respite care offers the caregiver a temporary break from the responsibilities of providing care to a loved one.
+At Central Minnesota Elder Network, the Respite Programs are available to seniors age fifty-five and older.
+Respite offers the caregiver a temporary break from the responsibilities of providing care to a loved one.

-Our Respite Care Program RN Coordinator completes an in-home assessment to determine the needs and interests of both the caregiver and the care receiver for all respite care services.
+Our Respite Program RN Coordinator completes an in-home assessment to determine the needs and interests of both the caregiver and the care receiver for all respite services.

 All volunteers are screened and trained with the information and tools they need to provide safe in-home respite.
 This training includes communication and active listening skills, normal aging, dementia, grief, depression and more.